ksaadDE/g933-utils/README.md

 you can just pull it out of the repo here  (pre compiled for 64bit) or you just grab it from the fork repo (inside g933-utils folder) and build it yourself.

 ## Usage
+Just go into the folder where you have cloned it.
+Then just run the main.py.
+If you want to set it in the Starters, when the User logs on, you need to add it to a location in /usr/bin/<folder> and link it in the Startup Properties.

 #### Set execution rights
 chmod +x main.py

 #### Start it
 ./main.py

+## Security Notice
+Keep in mind, if you don't assign the right Permissions to your Files, a bad guy could abuse it with your own user Account.
+I prefer to set them as root, and only executeable for others.
+This can also be absued, if the Bad guy is root (but then you might have fully different problems)

+I just warned you and I don't take warranty for this program or it parts.
+You install them on YOUR OWN RISK!